Tsffish/BedwarsKit/README.md

 - Anti Bed Stuck & Anti GlassPane Stuck
 - No BlockPlace at TeamSpawn & ResSpawn
 - Game Task (ResSpawner SpeedUp & Death Mode)
-- Ensure that there is a sword & Auto Clear wood Sword

 - (Most functions can be customized)